With new 2020 MacBook Air now unveiled, these discounts are now coming to older models

 Apple has announced a new MacBook Air with some significant updates.
-For $999, the 2020 version of Apple's most portable laptop features the Magic Keyboard first introduced on the 16-inch MacBook Pro, 10th gen Intel processors, a new Force Touch trackpad and 256GB of storage for the entry-level configuration.
+For $999, the 2020 version of Apple's most portable laptop features the Magic Keyboard first introduced on the 16-inch MacBook Pro.
+It also has 10th-gen Intel processors, a new Force Touch trackpad and 256GB of storage for the entry-level configuration.
 All of that is indisputably great -- with the possible exception of the processor.
-The previous entry-level model featured Intel's 8th gen dual-core i5 CPU; the new one comes with Intel's 10th gen dualcore i3 chip, and upgrading to the Core i5 will tack on an extra $100.
+The previous entry-level model featured Intel's eighth-gen dual-core i5 CPU.
+The new one comes with Intel's 10th-gen dual-core i3 chip, and upgrading to the Core i5 will tack on an extra $100.
 Oh, and the webcam specs remains inexplicably ancient, still stuck at a mere 720p resolution.

-Amazon and Best Buy have inferior deals on the older MacBook Air -- including Amazon's terrible deal on the 2017-era model for $750.
-(Don't buy it.)
-Bottom line: If you're in the market for a great MacBook Air deal, I think it's prudent to hold off until retailers recalibrate their pricing on the 2019 model.
+Apple doesn't change the name of its laptops from generation to generation, which can lead to confusion, especially when you're buying from third party retailers.
+For example, Amazon is currently selling a 2017-era model for $750 -- casually labeling it as a "previous model" -- while its catalog also contains a 2019-era model that's still called "New MacBook Air."
+These confusing listings will likely be cleaned up over the next few days.
+Bottom line: I'd hold off buying an older MacBook until retailers recalibrate their pricing.
+But if you do need to buy one right now, pay careful attention to the specs.
+(B&H Photo is very good at labeling the vintage of their Apple products.)

 Otherwise, we're still seeing the same kind of deals we've been seeing for weeks.
 The 13-inch MacBook Pro is on sale at Best Buy for $1,100.
 (It's dipped as low as $1,050 in recent weeks.)
-And the 16-inch MacBook, which was on sale for $300 off last week, is now back to $2,149 at Amazon.
+And the 16-inch MacBook, which was on sale for $300 off last week, is now back to $2,199 at B&H.

 MacBook discounts, compared